-If you want to create a codebook for the appendix of a report, do not use the Export Codebook option that you find under the main Code menu.
+If you want to create a codebook for the appendix of a report, do not use the Export Codebook option that you find under the Import / Export tab.
 The purpose of this option is to transfer codebooks between projects or computers.
 The recommended option to create a code book is to use the Excel export option from the Code Manager: